William Leo Hansberry: Life and career

 Hansberry was born on February 25, 1894, in Gloster, Amite County, Mississippi.
-He was the son of Elden Hayes and Pauline (Bailey) Hansberry.
-His father taught history at Alcorn A&M in Lorman, Mississippi, but died when the younger Hansberry was only three years old.
+He was the son of Elden Hayes Hansberry and Pauline (Bailey) Hansberry.
+His father was a professor of agriculture at Alcorn A&M in Lorman, Mississippi, but died when the younger Hansberry was only three years old.
 He and his younger brother, Carl Augustus Hansberry, were raised by their stepfather, Elijah Washington.

 In 1915, he attended Atlanta University, where he was exposed to a new volume of essays on race (published by the university's Sociology Department), which served as a major influence on him.
 Another big influence was the book, "The Negro" by W. E. B. Du Bois.
 After he purchased a copy of the book, he rushed to the school's library to refer to the references cited in the volume.
 To his dismay, Hansberry discovered Atlanta University's reference library to be sorely lacking.
 As a result, he left Atlanta University two weeks into his sophomore year to transfer to the best-equipped university he could find that would admit blacks.
 As a result, he began studies at Harvard University in February 1917; he completed his undergraduate studies there in 1921.

 Upon his graduation from Harvard, Hansberry taught for a year at Straight College (now Dillard University) in New Orleans.
 In September 1922, Hansberry joined the faculty of Howard University where he started the African Civilization Section of the History Department.

 Hansberry received his Masters from Harvard in 1932.
 Additional post-graduate work was done at the University of Chicago, Oxford University and Cairo University.
 His knowledge of African studies was so vast that he was unable to obtain a Ph.D. because there was no school with faculty members qualified to supervise his dissertation.